 My baby is 4 months old and likes to sit in her walker.
 She is now pushing it around.
 Is that bad will it mess up the development of her legs.

 If she's in It <10%: Of her waking hours, was full-term & has typical development, probably not.
 You have to baby-proof your house sooner- especially re: dangling cords to hot appliances, stairs & open doors & monitor her closely.
 Walkers abduct the hips, not a natural position for walking.
 Gross (large) motor skills progress head-toe the first year, so tummy time is best for play. " crawl before you walk" is true. ...Read more

-- Can i put a living will in my hospital medical records?
+- Can i put hydrogen peroxide in my ear?

-- When can i put my baby in a walker
+- At what age can i put my baby on a park swing